-We can help restore your heart's normal rhythm often without major surgery, as well.
+We can help restore your heart's normal rhythm, often without major surgery.
 Often, A-Fib patients undergo more than one of the following treatment options before the irregular heartbeat is resolved:

 - Drug therapy can control A-Fib symptoms, but long-term drug therapy often has undesirable side effects.

 - Cardioversion utilizes an electrical shock to restore a normal heart rhythm.
 An effective option for some people, it cannot control symptoms over time in others.

 - Ablation is a procedure in which an energy source, like heat, is guided to the inside of the heart using catheters.
 The heat is used to ablate or destroy the heart cells triggering irregular electrical impulses.

 - Mini-maze surgery redirects irregular electrical impulses on the outside of the heart.
 This minimally invasive procedure requires only two small incisions on each side of the chest.
 It is one of the newest A-Fib treatments, but has already proven to permanently restore a normal heart rhythm in many cases.